Annual Technical Report 2006 on Trademark Information Activities submitted by United Kingdom (SCIT/ATR/TM/2006/GB)

-Official trade mark publications are available via our web site or through our contact centre.
-Our website also gives access to legal decisions, examination practice and procedures including classification, pdf versions of all our forms with a range of these also available for submission electronically.
+Official trade mark publications are available via our web site or through our Central Enquiry Unit.
+Our website also gives access to legal decisions, examination practice and procedures including classification, pdf and Word versions of our forms with a range of these also available for submission electronically.
 All trade marks can be viewed via the Internet through a specific case enquiry function plus a search allows UK national, designations to the UK and OHIM and Community trade marks to be searched.

 Our web site also offers an electronic caveat system which allows customers to be notified by e-mail of any changes to a selected trade mark without charge.
 This is also available as a paper based system with a charge being made.
 Trade mark renewals can also be made electronically.

-The UK offer a commercial Search & Advisory service where customers can obtain advice on the registrability of a specific trade mark.
-General advice is also available via our Central Enquiry contact centre with more specialised advice being available from examination, classification and legal areas.
+The UK offers a commercial Search & Advisory service where customers can obtain advice on the registrability of a specific trade mark.
+General advice is also available via our Central Enquiry Unit with more specialised advice being available from examination, classification and legal areas.